Tag: Advent

 Both Psalmist and David, regardless of circumstances, put their hope in God.
 Both understood that they were insignificant in comparison to God, but that they were not insignificant to God.
 That is hope built on solid ground.
 An individual’s daily struggles may be small in comparison to the big picture, but the God who continues to draw the big picture knows that every person has their right place in the picture, and because of that, they are significant to God.

-The social and cultural events that occur around Christmas (company parties, family get togethers, even activities) can often exhaust and overwhelm us.
+The social and cultural events that occur around Christmas (company parties, family get togethers, even church activities) can often exhaust and overwhelm us.
 Many of these activities can feel more like obligations, rather than times of joy and warm-heartedness.
 The times around Christmas can find feeling like both the Psalmist (exhausted/depressed) and David (joy-filled and thanks-filled).
 Sometimes the change in moods can catch us by surprise, and we might even feel guilty for our feelings.
 As long as our hope rests on/in God, we are free to feel.
 We are free in Christ.

 Romans 15:13